EWOKWICKET/multi-criteria-recommendation-system/README.md

 ## Algorithms

 All algorithms use greedy step selection: at each iteration, every eligible +1 Saaty step is simulated, and the one with the highest global priority gain (ΔU) is applied.
-Early stopping triggers when the target beats the original leader.

 Each step moves one pairwise value to the next position on the 17-point Saaty scale [1/9, 1/8, ..., 1, ..., 8, 9].
-By default, pairwise values are capped at the local leader's row values (recomputed dynamically each iteration) to prevent overshooting.
+Pairwise values are capped at the local leader's row values (recomputed dynamically each iteration) to prevent the target from claiming a better pairwise profile than the leader it is trying to match.

-### Aggressive algorithms (100% win rate)

-1. **Global Leader** — Eligible criteria: target LP < global winner's current LP (re-evaluated each iteration).
-Pairwise cap is disabled — values are bounded only by the Saaty scale (max 9).
-Stops improving a criterion once the target's LP catches up with the winner's LP.
+1. **Global Leader** — Eligible criteria: target LP < global winner's LP (re-evaluated each iteration).
+Runs to full completion — stops only when the target's LP matches the winner's in every eligible criterion.
+This guarantees the recommendation reflects what it actually takes to match the current leader, not just a side-effect of priority redistribution against third parties.

 2. **Local Leader** — Eligible criteria: target LP < max LP per criterion (snapshotted at start).
+Stops early if the target becomes the global winner.
 Pairwise values are capped at the local leader's row.
-3. **Adaptive Strategy** — Two-stage greedy optimization: Stage 1 (Local Average) fully completes, bringing target to average LP on all criteria.
-Stage 2 (Local Leader) matches max LP per criterion with early stopping when the target becomes the winner.

-### Conservative algorithms (may not achieve winner status)

-4. **Global Average** — Eligible criteria: target LP < median-ranked alternative's LP (snapshotted at start).
+3. **Global Average** — Eligible criteria: target LP < median-ranked alternative's LP (snapshotted at start).
+Stops early if the target becomes the global winner.

-5. **Local Average** — Eligible criteria: target LP < average LP per criterion (snapshotted at start).
+4. **Local Average** — Eligible criteria: target LP < average LP per criterion (snapshotted at start).
+Stops early if the target becomes the global winner.

+5. **Adaptive Strategy** — Two-stage: Stage 1 (Local Average) runs to full completion, bringing the target to average LP on all criteria.
+Stage 2 (Local Leader) then runs with early stopping, matching max LP per criterion until the target becomes the winner.

 ## Experiments